How To Feed A Loon

 Parmesan – Get a block of it and then shave a little for garnishing the salad.
 Grated works just fine, too.

 EXPERT TIP: A mandolin makes slicing the vegetables a snap.
 If you don’t have a mandolin, then use a sharp knife and a steady hand.
-The yellow squash sometime has a dense amount of seeds in the middle and will cause a few of the strips to fall apart.
+The yellow squash sometimes has a dense amount of seeds in the middle which will cause a few of the strips to fall apart.
 Just set those aside for another use.

 A person using a mandolin slicer to cut a yellow squash into long thin strips that resemble sheets of yellow pasta.